hhenriques1999/daAInuke/README.md

 It may remove false positives, there's not much I can do and there are holes where images would be...

 # Usage
-Paste it on the developer console log of your favorite web browser
+Paste the minified version (easier to deal with) on the developer console log of your favorite web browser